Carravan/Lateral/README.md

 * Tracker bars are only active when their respective talents are active (except SnD)
 * Display your Blade Flurry status

-Tracked effects
+Tracked tier sets and trinkets
 * Dispatch (T3.5 2pc)
 * Nightblade (T3.5 5pc)
-* Tricks of the Trade
-* Relentless Strikes
 * Shieldrender Talisman
 * Kiss of the Spider
 * Slayer's Crest
 * Badge of the Swarmguard
 * Jom Gabbar
 * Venomous Totem
+* Evasion
 * Sprint
-* Flourish
 * Molten Emberstone

-* Evasion
-* Adrenaline Rush
-* Potion of Quickness
-* Juju Flurry
-* Berserking
+At buffcap
+* All timers, bars, tier set proccs and trinkets will continue to work.
+* TotT, Relentless Strikes will fail.

 Slash commands:
 **/lateral** or **/lat**